How to enter

 Sponsored entries for low income writers

-Thanks to the generosity of Isobel Maddison, Gillian Stern and Laure Van Rensburg we are pleased to offer fourteen entries for low income writers otherwise unable to afford entry fees.
+Thanks to the generosity of Isobel Maddison, Gillian Stern and Laure Van Rensburg we were able to offer fourteen entries for low income writers otherwise unable to afford entry fees.

 Interested in sponsoring a low income writer?